chrisammon3000/opzoom-docs/s3-cli-upload.md

 ## Getting Started

 ### 1. Installation
-To install the AWS CLI it is best to use a package manager such as Homebrew (MacOS) or Anaconda.
+To install the AWS CLI it is best to use a package manager such as Anaconda or Homebrew (MacOS).

 **Anaconda**<br>
 ```conda install -c conda-forge awscli```